WycliffeAssociates/btt-writer-docs/docs/download.rst

 Download Documentation
 ======================

-You can download the following documentation in pdf format.
+You can download the following user manuals in pdf format.
 The downloaded documents have screenshots for each step.

 `BTT Writer for the Desktop <https://github.com/WycliffeAssociates/btt-writer-docs/raw/master/docs/BTTwriterDocumentationDesktop.pdf>`_